Towards Learning to Imitate from a Single Video Demonstration: Visual Imitation with Reinforcement Learning

-\paragraph{Data Augmentation and Training} We apply several data augmentation methods to produce additional data for training the \distanceMetricText.
+\textbf{Data Augmentation} We apply several data augmentation methods to produce additional data variation for training the \distanceMetricText.
 Using methods analogous to the cropping and warping methods popular in computer vision~\citep{7005506} we randomly \textit{crop} sequences and randomly \textit{warp} the \demonstrationText timing.
-The \textit{cropping} is performed by both initializing the \agent to random poses from the \demonstrationText motion and terminating episodes when the \agent's head, hands or torso contact the ground.
-As the agent improves, the average length of each episode increases and so to will the average length of the cropped window.
-The motion \textit{warping} is done by replaying the \demonstrationText motion at different speeds.
-Two additional methods influence the data distribution.
-The first method is \ac{RSI}~\cite{2018-TOG-deepMimic}, where the initial state of the \agent and \expert is randomly selected from the \expert \demonstrationText.
-With this property, the environment can also be thought of as a form of memory replay.
-The environment allows the agent to go back to random points in the \demonstrationText as if replaying a remembered demonstration.
-The second is \ac{EESP} where the probability a sequence $\textbf{x}$ is cropped starting at $i$ is $p(i) = \frac{len(\textbf{x}) - i}{\sum i}$, increasing the likelihood of starting earlier in the episode.
+The \textit{cropping} is performed by removing later portions of the training sequences during batch updates.
+These augmentations allow the distance function to learn a more general representation of motions, such as a walk even if the walking demonstration includes a single step or multiple steps at a different speed and pauses between steps.
+This cropping is denoted as \ac{EESP} where the probability of cropping out a window in the sequence $\textbf{x}$ at $i$ is $p(i) = \frac{len(\textbf{x}) - i}{\sum i}$, increases the likelihood of cropping earlier in the sequence.
+As the agent improves, the average length of each episode increases, and so too will the average length of the cropped window.
+The motion \textit{warping} performs a type of scaling to the time dimension of the \demonstrationText.
+This is accomplished by creating a continuous function of the \demonstrationText so we can sample the motion at different speeds $\hat{\observationSeq} \leftarrow f(\observationSeq, \delta)$.
+For example, if the motion is replayed at $\delta=0.5$ the motion $\hat{\observationSeq}$ will be twice as long as $\observationSeq$.
+Linear interpolation is used to fill in information between frames.
+This allows for training the distance function to recognize that, for example, a walking motion with one step in it and another with two steps are still examples of a walk.
+Last, we use \ac{RSI}~\citep{2018-TOG-deepMimic}, where we generate the initial state of the \agent and \expert randomly from the \demonstrationText.
+With this property, the environment functions as a form of memory replay.
+The environment allows the agent to go back to random points in the \demonstrationText as if replaying a remembered demonstration and collect new data from that point in the demonstration.
+The experiments in~\refSection{sec:experiments-ablation} show the importance of these augmentation methods in terms of improving the robustness of the learned comparator and resulting policy.

-Importantly the \ac{RL} environment generates two different state representations for the \agent.
-The first state $\myState_{\ttime+1}$ is the internal robot pose.
-The second state $\myState^{v}_{\ttime+1} $ is the \agent's rendered view, shown in~\refFigure{fig:siamese-models}.
-The rendered view is used with the \distanceMetricText to compute the similarity between the \agent and the \demonstrationText.
-We attempted using the visual features as the state input for the policy as well; this resulted in poor policy quality.
-Details of the algorithm used to train the \distanceMetricText and policy are outlined in the \appendixx~\refAlgorithm{alg:VizImitation}.